VeritasDL-zz/SADX-Trainer/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [License](https://github.com/VeritasDL/SADX-Trainer/issues) for more information.